phdesign/album-rsync/README.md

 To just list the top level folders (without all the files). use `--list-folders`.

 ```
-$ flickr-rsync ~/Pictures --list-folders
+$ album-rsync ~/Pictures --list-folders
 ```
 ## Syncing files

 e.g. To copy all files from Flickr to a local folder

 ```
-$ flickr-rsync flickr ~/Pictures/flickr
+$ album-rsync flickr ~/Pictures/flickr
 ```

 Or to copy all files from a local folder up to Flickr

 ```
-$ flickr-rsync ~/Pictures/flickr flickr
+$ album-rsync ~/Pictures/flickr flickr
 ```

 You can even copy from a local folder to another local folder

 ```
-$ flickr-rsync ~/Pictures/from ~/Pictures/to
+$ album-rsync ~/Pictures/from ~/Pictures/to
 ```

 Files are matched by folder names and file names.
 E.g. if you have a Flickr photoset called `2017-04-16 Easter Camping` and a file called `IMG_2517.jpg`, and you are trying to copy from a folder with `2017-04-16 Easter Camping\IMG_2517.jpg` it will assume this file is the same and will not try to copy it.

 ### Will never delete!

-`flickr-rsync` will never delete any files, either from Flickr or your local system, it is append only.
+`album-rsync` will never delete any files, either from Flickr or your local system, it is append only.
 It will not overwrite any files either, if a file with the same name exists in the same photoset / folder, it will be skipped.

 ## Filtering